realrate/Causing/education.md

 # A Real World Example: Education and Wages for Young Workers

-This cse study is based on research and data from
-Gary Koop and Justin L. Tobias, "Learning about Heterogeneity in Returns to Schooling", Journal of Applied Econometrics, Vol. 19, No. 7, 2004, pp. 827-849.
+This case study is based on research and data from Gary Koop and Justin L. Tobias, "Learning about Heterogeneity in Returns to Schooling", Journal of Applied Econometrics, Vol. 19, No. 7, 2004, pp. 827-849.
 It is from the empirical education literature.